Manufacturing: Prehistory and ancient history

 Human ancestors manufactured objects using stone and other tools long before the emergence of Homo sapiens about 200,000 years ago.
 The earliest methods of stone tool making, known as the Oldowan "industry", date back to at least 2.3 million years ago, with the earliest direct evidence of tool usage found in Ethiopia within the Great Rift Valley, dating back to 2.5 million years ago.
 To manufacture a stone tool, a "core" of hard stone with specific flaking properties (such as flint) was struck with a hammerstone.
-This flaking produced sharp edges which could be used as tools, primarily in the form of choppers or scrapers.
+This flaking produced sharp edges that could be used as tools, primarily in the form of choppers or scrapers.
 These tools greatly aided the early humans in their hunter-gatherer lifestyle to form other tools out of softer materials such as bone and wood.
 The Middle Paleolithic, approximately 300,000 years ago, saw the introduction of the prepared-core technique, where multiple blades could be rapidly formed from a single core stone.
 Pressure flaking, in which a wood, bone, or antler punch could be used to shape a stone very finely was developed during the Upper Paleolithic, beginning approximately 40,000 years ago.
 During the Neolithic period, polished stone tools were manufactured from a variety of hard rocks such as flint, jade, jadeite, and greenstone.
 The polished axes were used alongside other stone tools including projectiles, knives, and scrapers, as well as tools manufactured from organic materials such as wood, bone, and antler.